 The legal system reflects the influence of successive occupancy of the island by foreign nations.

-Following the United States occupation, during the Trujillo Era (1930 -1961), several important laws were enacted: Labor Code (1951); Health Code (1956); the law that established the Courts for Minors (Ley No. 603 - 41 of 1941) along with family laws on child support, divorce and adoption; the Administrative Contentious Jurisdiction (Ley No. 1494 - 47 of 1947) was established; the Registry of Property Rights Act (Ley No. 1542, Octubre 11, 1947, de Registro de Tierras) which derogated the Executive Order No. 511 of 1920; the law establishing the procedure for Cassation (Ley No. 3726-53); and legislation on the Civil Rights of Women (Ley No. 390-40 sobre los Derechos Civiles de la Mujer).
-The Official Gazette and the Judicial Bulletin were published without interruption during these years, and for more than 30 years, the basic laws underwent only minor modifications, despite the fact that the Dominican Republic was growing threefold in size.
+Following the United States occupation, during the Trujillo Era (1930 -1961), several important laws were enacted: Labor Code (1951); Health Code (1956); the law that established the Courts for Minors (Law (Ley) No. 603 - 41 of 1941) along with family laws on child support, divorce and adoption; the Administrative Contentious Jurisdiction (Law No. 1494 - 47 of 1947) was established; the Registry of Property Rights Act (Law No. 1542, October 11, 1947, de Registro de Tierras) which derogated the Executive Order No. 511 of 1920; the law establishing the procedure for Cassation (Law No. 3726-53); and legislation on the Civil Rights of Women (Ley No. 390-40 sobre los Derechos Civiles de la Mujer).
+The Official Gazette and the Judicial Bulletin were published without interruption during these years, and for more than 30 years, the basic laws underwent only minor modifications, even though the Dominican Republic was growing threefold in size.

 From 1991 to 2005, major legislative and judicial reforms started taking place to adapt the legal and economic framework of the country to a global and regional integration.
 Legislative reforms included updating laws related to the development of critical economic and social sectors focusing on finance, investment and trade, environment, tax and customs, labor and social security.

 The Council of the Judicial Power (Consejo del Poder Judicial) is the main administrative body of the Judiciary.
-It designates the lower court judges and administrative personnel and exercises the highest disciplinary authority over all members of the Judicial Power.
+It designates the lower court judges and administrative personnel and exercises the highest disciplinary authority over all members of the Judiciary.

-The Constitutional Court (Tribunal Constitucional) was established by the 2010 Constitutional Reform to defend the fundamental rights and protect the constitutional order.
+The Constitutional Court (Tribunal Constitucional) was established in 2010 to defend the fundamental rights and protect the constitutional order.
 Its decisions are final and irrevocable and constitute binding precedent for all public authorities and all State agencies.
-They hear direct actions of unconstitutionality of laws, decrees, regulations, resolutions and ordinances, the preventive control of international treaties before their ratification by Congress, and hear jurisdictional disputes between the public authorities.
-Thirteen judges sit at the Constitutional Court elected by the National Council of the Judiciary (Consejo Nacional de la Magistratura), for a nine-year term and cannot be reelected.
+They hear direct actions of unconstitutionality of laws, decrees, regulations, resolutions and ordinances, the preventive control of international treaties before their ratification by Congress and hear jurisdictional disputes between the public authorities.
+Thirteen judges sit at the Constitutional Court elected by the National Council of Magistrates (Consejo Nacional de la Magistratura), for a nine-year term and cannot be reelected.

 The Supreme Court has original jurisdiction over any cause of action brought against the President, the Vice President, or other public officials, as designated in the Constitution.
 It hears appeals on Cassation and ordinary appeals from matters arising in the Courts of Appeals.

-The official reporter of Supreme Court of Justice decisions is the Judicial Bulletin (Boletín Judicial) which is also published electronically since 1910 on the Judicial Power of the Dominican Republic homepage under CENDIJD.
+The official reporter of Supreme Court of Justice decisions is the Judicial Bulletin (Boletín Judicial) which is also published electronically and accessible since 1910 on the homepage of the Judiciary under Servicios / Consultas / Boletín Judicial.

 The Court of Appeals functions primarily as an appellate body and it hears appeals from decisions issued by Courts of First Instance.
-Five judges sit on each of the courts, with the exception of the Courts of Appeals for Minors and the Contentious Administrative Court where a minimum of 3 judges sit.
+Five judges sit on each of the courts, with the exception of the Courts of Appeals for Minors and the Contentious Administrative Court where a minimum of three judges sit.
 The Courts of Appeals have original jurisdiction in charges against lower court judges, prosecuting attorneys, and provincial governors and mayors.
-Judgments of the Courts of Appeals from the National District since January 2001, and decisions of the High Administrative Tribunal since December 1996 have been published electronically on the homepage of the Judicial Power, see under CENDIJD – Jurisprudencia y Legislación - Otras Consultas.
+Decisions of the High Administrative Tribunal (Tribunal Superior Administrativo) are accessible electronically since 1996 on the homepage of the Judicial Power, at Consulta TSA.

 The Justices of the Peace are courts authorized to hear small claim cases.
 They predominantly hear police and labor matters, as well as any other matter, which Congress, through legislation, empowers them to hear.
-There is at least one small court in each municipality, and one located in the National District.
+There is at least one small court in each municipality.
 Only one judge presides on each Court of Peace.
 There are also special traffic courts competent to hear traffic violations.

 The Labor Courts (Cortes de Trabajo) were created by the Labor Code to resolve conflicts between workers and employers.
 There are fourteen (14) Labor Courts of First Instance and six (6) Labor Courts of Appeal.

-The Public Ministry (Procuraduría General de la República) is responsible for directing the investigation of criminal acts, assisting with the prosecution of criminal actions and protecting the interests of the State.
-It is functionally independent of the Courts by means of Ley No. 133-11 Organic Statute of the Public Ministry.
+The Public Ministry (Procuraduría General de la República) is responsible for directing the investigation of criminal acts, assisting with the prosecution of criminal actions, and protecting the interests of the State.
+It is functionally independent of the Courts by means of Law No. 133-11 Organic Statute of the Public Ministry.

 The Public Ministry is composed by: The Attorney General of the Republic, which represents the State before the Supreme Court of Justice; General Prosecutors before the Courts of Appeal; the Public Prosecutors who appear before the Courts of First Instance; and Public Attorneys who appear before the ordinary Justices of the Peace Courts.
 The Superior Council of the Public Ministry (Consejo Superior del Ministerio Público) is the main governing body overseeing the operation and functioning of the Public Ministry and exercises disciplinary control over its functionaries and employees.

-For main legislation enacted which governs the Public Ministry see under Transparencia – Base Legal Institucional.
+For main legislation enacted which governs the Public Ministry see under Transparencia – Base Legal de la Institución.

 The first Constitution of the Dominican Republic was promulgated in 1844, immediately after the nation achieved independence from Haiti.
-By 1966, the Dominican Republic had adopted thirty-five constitutional amendments.
 The 1966 Constitution, enacted at the conclusion of the civil war of April 1965, provided the necessary legal basis to ensure democratic stabilization of the country.

-The constitutional reform of June 13, 2015, modified Article 124 of the Constitution to allow once more the reelection of the President for a following consecutive term.
+On June 13, 2015, Article 124 of the Constitution 0f 2010 was amended to allow once more the reelection of the President for a following consecutive term.